LuisDavidCamacho/rag_architecture_workshop/README.md

    - You might add lightweight instrumentation (timings, retrieved chunk IDs) to better understand retrieval quality during the workshop.

 Treat the above as a checklist rather than a prescription.
 The workshop is designed to provoke experimentation—adapt chunking strategies, improve prompt wording, or bolt on re-ranking as you see fit.
 The only constraint: keep everything runnable locally via the provided Docker/Vite setup so the audience can iterate quickly.

+## Reflective RAG Challenge Guidance

+Once you are comfortable with Advanced RAG, layer in a reflection loop:

+1. **Draft Agent** – Implement `draft_reflective_response` to produce the first answer.
+Reuse the same retrieval utilities but capture rationale that can be critiqued later.
+2. **Critique Agent** – Use `critique_response` to analyse the draft (accuracy, missing evidence, tone).
+Keep the critique structured so it is easy for the revision step to consume.
+3. **Revision Agent** – Implement `apply_reflection` to merge critique feedback into a refined answer.
+Decide whether to recompute retrieval results or simply adjust the drafted text.
+4. **Controller** – Wire everything together in `reflective_cycle`, optionally iterating multiple times.
+Log draft/critique/final triples via `ConversationStore` so you can inspect improvements.

+Hints:

+- Reflection augments retrieval rather than replaces it—continue to use the embeddings and, if relevant, graph artifacts prepared earlier.
+- Consider exposing critique notes back to the frontend or exporting them for evaluation; a transparent reflection trail helps compare reflective vs. non-reflective outputs.
+- Pay attention to stopping criteria (confidence scores, critique severity).
+A noisy critique may do more harm than good, so experiment with thresholds.

 ## REST Examples